badsyntax/richardwillis.co/README.md

 # Deploying the application

-Although continous integration has been setup through jenkins, you can still manually deploy as follows.
+Although continuous integration has been setup through Jenkins, you can still manually deploy as follows.

 We will be deploying the application from the host machine and NOT from within the Vagrant VM.

-To being, ensure you have ruby-dev and bundler installed on your local machine:
+To begin, ensure you have ruby-dev and bundler installed on your local machine:

 ```
 sudo apt-get install ruby-dev